EnsoBuild/enso-dapp-template/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite + Chakra-UI + RainbowKit + Rainbowkit

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React work wallets and Enso SDK